The 2034 Olympic and Paralympic Winter Games

 Training Future Olympians

 Joe Pack, a former student at the U, was the local hero in the 2002 Winter Games.
-His performance in 2002 was his first on the Olympic stage.
+His performance in 2002 was his first on the Olympic and Paralympic stage.
 He won a silver medal in the freestyle skiing competition, proudly representing the university and the nation while practically competing on his home turf.

 The university has trained and hosted some of the world's most exceptional athletes.
 Many of these athletes have reached the top of their respective sports and have earned prestigious awards.
 For more on these athletes: